A really good Western actor

 The early 1950s, however, would mark a turning point in Lloyd Bridges’s Western career.

 Little Big Horn in 1951 was a low-budget black & white Western from Lippert, so it hardly made a huge splash, but Bridges took the lead in it, and it was actually a quality picture.
 It’s a ‘peripheral’ Custer story about a group of men aiming to join up with the 7th before the battle.
 It was written and directed by Charles Marquis Warren.
 Bridges plays the tough, hard-bitten commanding officer, Captain Donlin, who loathes his subordinate Lt Haywood (John Ireland, also excellent) because the man made a pass at his wife.
+He would lead again in a later Lippert Western too (see below).

 It is remarkable really that the same actor who played that grizzled, world-weary soldier could, the very next year, play a sulky youth, but he did.
 Third-billed in the great High Noon, the picture that made Bridges’s Western name, Lloyd was absolutely excellent as the resentful young man who thought he deserved to replace the retiring marshal (Gary Cooper) and who blames Coop for it but who is passed over as being too immature.
 It is complicated by the fact that he has replaced the marshal in the bed (although of course this is suggested, not shown) of the saloon keeper Helen Ramirez (a magnificent Katy Jurado).
 One of the greatest Westerns of all, High Noon hugely benefited from Bridges’s performance, which was at least the equal of that of the rest of the cast.